 Contraindications

-Acute infectious diseases, exacerbations of chronic diseases, hypersensitivity to the active or auxiliary components of the vaccine; hypersensitivity to sulfate, formaldehyde, merthiolate, sodium deoxycholate, egg and chicken protein used in the process.
+Acute infectious diseases, exacerbations of chronic diseases, hypersensitivity to active or auxiliary components of the vaccine; hypersensitivity to sulfate, formaldehyde, merthiolate, sodium deoxycholate, egg and chicken whites used in the technological process.

 Dosage